All Episodes

 The report said the city's emissions are currently as much as those of Ireland or Portugal.

-They're not calculating here exhales of the citizens.
+They're not calculating here exhales of the citizens, which also is carbon dioxide.

-From uh Reuters, scientists in the Netherlands have discovered a fungus in elephant dung that will help them break down fibers and wood into biofuel.
+From Reuters, scientists in the Netherlands have discovered a fungus in elephant dung that will help them break down fibers and wood into biofuel.

 Scientists working at the Delft University of Technology and a firm called Bird Engineering have found a fungus in elephant dung that helped them produce a yeast which can efficiently ferment wood sugars.